 Our after school programming emphasizes team teaching and experiential learning, with the modern Hebrew language at the core of a comprehensive and meaningful curriculum.
 Our fluent Hebrew speaking and highly skilled teachers and teaching assistants work as a cohesive team to plan and implement the curriculum in our intimate classroom environment.
 We boast a high ratio of teachers to students, which provides for greater individual attention.

-We are extremely excited to launch a new track of our Moadon program– Ivrit B’Ivrit, עברית בעברית (All In Hebrew).
-This new Hebrew immersion track is geared toward Gan Gani alumni and Hebrew speaking students.
+We are extremely proud to continue our Moadon program– Ivrit B’Ivrit, עברית בעברית (All In Hebrew).
+This Hebrew immersion track is geared toward Gan Gani alumni and Hebrew speaking students.

 BOTH TRACKS NOW OFFERED MONDAY THROUGH THURSDAY AFTERNOONS!